mfilenko/form3-payments/README.md

 Further improvements
 --------------------

 I tried to keep it really simple and minimalistic because it supposed to be a µ-service.
-In case the project is intended to grow into something monolithic I would, for example, put all the components into a single `server` structure, group handlers into separate packages, etc.
+In case the project is intended to grow into something monolithic I would, for example, group handlers into separate packages, etc.

 ##### What I would do next: